Home

 Kitchen pantry makeover before and after

 Isn’t the transformation amazing?
-Before this makeover walking into this space felt like such a chore and now I can’t help but to keep looking at it because it brings me so much joy!
+Before this makeover, walking into this space felt like such a chore.
+Now, I can’t help but to keep looking at it because it brings me so much joy!

 Before you do anything else, the first step is going through your pantry to “joy check” the items you have.
-This means you go take everything out by category and go through the selection process.
+This means removing every single thing, one category at a time, and determining whether each item brings you joy.

 Why do I have to take everything out?

-Until I began tidying up my home using the KonMari method, I didn’t understand why I had to take everything out before organizing.
+Until I began tidying up my home using the KonMari method, this was the one part of the process I didn’t understand.
+Why did I have to take everything out before organizing?
 It seemed to make the entire process longer and harder.
-But after going through several spaces using this method, I now understand why.
+But after going through several spaces using this method, I now understand the reason for this step.

-Once I took everything out I couldn’t believe just how much stuff I had in my pantry.
-So many of them were expired and no longer wanted and needed.
-I went through each item to see if it sparks joy or not following the KonMari method.
+Once I removed everything from my pantry I couldn’t believe just how much stuff I had.
+So many items were past their expiration dates and even more were no longer wanted or needed.
+I went through each item and asked myself if it sparks joy or not, following the KonMari method.

 If the item or product didn’t spark joy, I thanked it and let it go.

-2. Clean, wipe, disinfect- use contact paper if needed
+2. Clean, wipe, disinfect, and use contact paper if needed

-Once I took everything out of the pantry, I cleaned and disinfected every shelf and corner.
-The shelves were still dirty so I used contact paper to give them a facelift.
+Once I took everything out of the pantry, I cleaned and disinfected every inch of the shelves and corners.
+They somehow still seemed dirty to me, so I then used contact paper to give my pantry shelving a facelift.

 3. Buy storage solutions from The Container Store

-Once you know how much items you want to keep, it’s time to buy storage solutions.
+Once you know which items you want to keep and how many of them you need to store, it’s time to buy storage solutions.
 For me this was the most daunting part because I didn’t know which storage to buy and how many of each.

 Here are some tips to make the buying process easier.

-• Use larger wicker baskets for larger items like vases, candles, party goods, special occasion decor etc.
+• Use large wicker baskets for larger items like vases, candles, party goods, special occasion decor etc.

 I mixed up Water Hyacinth Storage Cubes with regular baskets in assorted sizes.
 I purchased the cube as well as the rectangular baskets in size small, medium and large.
-You can choose to mix up the sizes or make it uniform but I personally like the versatility of mixing different sizes for various uses.
+You can choose to mix up the sizes or stick with one size to make it uniform but I like the versatility of mixing different sizes for various uses.
 I think it also gives your pantry a more personalized look.
+I recommend using a label maker to label each basket, bin, and container to make things even easier to find.

 • Use clear bins for canned goods, sauces, snacks, candies and other essentials that are used more frequently.
-I really love the Linus Pantry Binz from Container store.
+I really love the Linus Pantry Binz from The Container Store.

-• Don’t forget spice racks and Lazy Susans as needed!
+• Don’t forget to use spice racks and Lazy Susans as needed!
 I already have a Lazy Susan in my lower cabinet so I didn’t purchase too many of these.
-Here are my suggestions if you need them.
-3 Tier Acrylic Cabinet & Spice organizer l Clear acrylic divided Lazy Susan
+If you need, I suggest the 3 Tier Acrylic Cabinet & Spice organizer and Clear acrylic divided Lazy Susan.

-• When in doubt, buy more than less because you don’t want to be left with items without storage that can create more mess.
-I bought enough wicker baskets and white nordic baskets because I knew I’ll find other uses for them.
-Eventually I ended up using all of them which goes to show that we have a lot more items than we think.
-Take advantage of the Kitchen Essential sale going on now at The Container Store!
+• When in doubt, buy more than you think you need because you want to ensure every item has a place to go.
+A lack of storage results in more mess.
+I bought more than enough wicker baskets and white nordic baskets because I knew that if I didn’t use them all for my pantry, I would find other uses for them.
+Eventually I ended up using all of them, which goes to show that we have a lot more items than we think.

 The Container Store